jamiedumont/tactically-creative.co.uk/content/casestudy/calummallory.md

 A logo is a logical place to start when designing a brand, and it’s always a thought-provoking process.
 The fundamentals are the same as copy-writing.
-You condense everything about the company or person, into as few visual elements as possible, whilst still communicating as much as possible.
+You condense everything about the company or person, into as fewer elements as possible, whilst still communicating as much as possible.
 This distillation process results in simplicity, which has a far greater chance of being understood.